The 2019 Miss New York USA® | Miss New York Teen USA®

 *Must be a citizen of the United States, and at least one of the following must be true:

-- (1) Must now reside in New York as your permanent and primary residence for the full period of at least six (6) months immediately prior to the beginning of the state pageant (although you may have attended college or University elsewhere);
+(1) Must now reside in New York as your permanent and primary residence for the full period of at least three (3) months immediately prior to the beginning of the state pageant (although you may have attended college or University elsewhere);

 or (2) Must have resided in New York as a full-time student at a school, college or university for one entire semester, trimester or summer session immediately prior to the beginning of the state pageant, and you are still enrolled as a full-time student at a school, college or university and will continue to reside in the state (although you may have spent or be spending the summer in another state).